 Adam and Eve’s wrongdoing is popularly referred to as ‘the Fall’, while the consequences for human nature of their actions became known as ‘Original Sin’.
 Interestingly, Genesis does not actually name the forbidden fruit.
 The apple only appeared in later tradition and art.

 Underlying the episode is the concept of free will, the ability to choose between good and evil.
-As Scripture later described God’s design: “It was he who created humankind in the beginning, and he left them in the power of their own free choice.”
+As Scripture later described God’s plan: “It was he who created humankind in the beginning, and he left them in the power of their own free choice.”
 (Sirach 15:14)

 As Pope Benedict XVI said: “Deceived by the Evil One, Adam and Eve, our first parents, failed to live up to the relationship of trust with their Lord, succumbing to the temptation of the Evil One who instilled in them the suspicion that the Lord was a rival and wanted to limit their freedom.”